 - Animals being transported, provided such animals remain safely and humanely inside a vehicle (including car, truck and trailer) and cause no disturbance such as barking.

-- Animals brought to events sponsored by a department of the University or a recognized student organization, provided that approval has been obtained in advance from the responsible senior administrators for the areas where the animals will be present.
+- Animals brought to events sponsored by a department of the University or a recognized student organization, if approval has been obtained in advance from the responsible senior administrators for the areas where the animals will be present.
 Requests must be submitted for the event through the Virtual EMS (Event Management System) by going to https://schedule.colostate.edu/VirtualEms/.

-- The Associate Vice President of Facilities Management may approve other exceptions.
+The Associate Vice President of Facilities Management may approve other exceptions

+- Anyone observing a violation of this policy should contact Facilities Management at (970) 491-0077.
 Building proctors who are made aware of violations within their area of responsibility should contact the violator and explain this policy to them.
 If the individual continues to violate the policy, the Building Proctor should contact the CSU Police Department.

 Wild animals, diseased animals: Environmental Health Services (970) 491-6745